 Hollister VaPro Plus Pocket™ Catheter

-I’ve found that the Hollister VaPro Plus Pocket™ Catheter is a great option.
-It feels mostly easy to use even when you have limited hand dexterity.
-Plus, it’s compact and discreet as a pocket catheter option.
+I’ve found the Hollister VaPro Plus Pocket™ Catheter to be a great option.
+In my opinion, it feels pretty easy to use, even when you have limited hand dexterity.
+Plus, it’s compact and discreet, making it a good pocket catheter option.

 Pros: